cdpautsch/vscode-tpl/README.md

 ## Installation
 * Download and copy the extension into the `<user home>/.vscode/extensions` folder and restart Visual Studio Code.

+## Future Plans
-> Note: I will publish the extension to VSCode marketplace later
+* Consider publishing the extension to VSCode marketplace.